wharsojo/w2tags/README.txt

 == REQUIREMENTS:

-no requirement for now, since it use only regular experssion to do parsing.
+no requirement for now, since it use only regular expression to do parsing.

 == INSTALL: